sfraint/wireless-n64-controller/building.md

 ## Get the Parts

 Some of the parts will take a while to manufacture and ship.
 For example, if you order the PCB from overseas, you might have to wait ~3 weeks for that.
-If you order electronic components from overseas, again you might have to wait several weeks for shipping.
+If you order electronic components from overseas, again you might have to wait several weeks for shipping, so plan accordingly.

 ### 1. Components